DevExpress/devextreme-reactive/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in devextreme-reactive
+about: Report a bug to help us improve

 ---